bogaudio/BogaudioModules/README-prerelease.md

   - Smoothly modulatable bandwidth in bandpass and bandreject modes.
   - Very accurate V/OCT tracking.

 The large knob sets the filter's base cutoff frequency (for lowpass and highpass modes) or center frequency (for bandpass and bandreject).
-There are three CV inputs that affect the cutoff; each input is converted to a HZ value and added to the base value set by the knob:
+There are three CV inputs that affect the cutoff, in this order:
   - CV: a general, linear input expecting bipolar +/-5V signals.
 The input is attenuverted by the CV knob.
-  - V/OCT: an input here is interpreted as a pitch CV.
+  - V/OCT: an input here is interpreted as a pitch CV; if connected, the input voltage is interpreted as a frequency and added to the cutoff.
 Use this and set the main knob to 0HZ for accurate key tracking.
-  - FM: an exponential FM input; the input here is attenuated by the FM knob, then added to the V/OCT input (which normals to 0V) before being converted to HZ.
+  - FM: an exponential FM input; the input here is attenuated by the FM knob.
+It is implemented by converting the cutoff to a V/Octave pitch CV, adding the attenuated FM signal to that, and converting back to frequency.

 The RES/BW knob has two functions, depending on mode:
   - In lowpass and highpass modes, it controls the resonance of the filter at the cutoff frequency.
 The filter does not self-resonate.